Budget line match priority

 As part of the solution update that includes project budgeting, the Budget line match priority table is created in the solution.

-You enable the project cost budget feature by using a feature flag.
+You enable the project budget feature by using a feature flag.
 For more information, see Enable the project cost budget feature.

 Note